top of page

 Bipedal Biomechanics

-Monitoring running form can significantly reduce injury risks like runner's knee.
+Monitoring running form can significantly reduce injury risks, such as runner's knee.
 Working with a running coach or physiotherapist can help assess biomechanics, improving alignment and technique to relieve stress on the knees.

 Final Thoughts